TremeschinArchive/ModularMusicVisualizer/README.md

 <hr>

+#### If running with Anaconda

+Open the Anaconda shell from start menu, then we'll create an conda environment and activate it:

+- `conda create --name mmv python=3.8`

+- `conda activate mmv`

+Now with basic CLI navigation commands, change to the directory you extracted or downloaded MMV, if it's on your Downloads folder, when executing the anaconda shell you should be at `C:\\users\your_user` so run:

+- `cd .\Downloads\modular-music-visualizer-master\mmv`

+Or just take the path on Windows Explorer and do:

+- `cd C:\\path\to\mmv\with\ugly\back\slashes`

+#### If running with vanilla Python

 Open a shell on the downloaded and extracted folder

 On Windows you can right click an empty spot on the Windows File Manager app while holding the shift key for a option to "Open PowerShell" here to appear.

 Change the working directory of the shell to the folder `ROOT/mmv` (or just execute the previous step on that folder which contains the file `example_basic.py`)

+This step is not required but good to do so, create an virtual environment (venv) and activate it:

+- `python.exe -m venv mmv-venv`

+- `.\venv-path\Scripts\activate.bat`

 #### Automatic installation and running

-When you run `python.exe .\example_basic.py` it should take care of downloading and installing Python dependencies as well as FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting to a temp folder, moving the binary to the right place.
+When you run `python .\example_basic.py --auto-deps` it should take care of downloading and installing Python dependencies as well as FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting to a temp folder, moving the binary to the right place.

+If you're on anaconda, perhaps running with `--user` as so: `python .\example_basic.py --auto-deps --user` should fix permission errors.

 If this process doesn't work (dead links for example), report any issue you had.
 You can also continue reading this for manual instructions.

-#### Manual installation
+#### Manual FFmpeg and Python deps installation

 Download a compiled FFmpeg [build](https://ffmpeg.org/download.html#build-windows), the binary named `ffmpeg.exe` must be on the directory `ROOT/mmv/mmv/externals/ffmpeg.exe`.